awsdocs/aws-xray-developer-guide/doc-source/security-logging-monitoring.md

 **AWS Config Tracking**
 AWS X\-Ray integrates with AWS Config to record configuration changes made to your X\-Ray encryption resources\.
 You can use AWS Config to inventory X\-Ray encryption resources, audit the X\-Ray configuration history, and send notifications based on resource changes\.
 For more information, see [Tracking X\-Ray Encryption Configuration Changes with AWS Config](xray-api-config.md)\.

+**Amazon CloudWatch Monitoring**
+You can use the X\-Ray SDK for Java to publish unsampled Amazon CloudWatch metrics from your collected X\-Ray segments\.
+These metrics are derived from the segment’s start and end time, and the error, fault and throttled status flags\.
+Use these trace metrics to expose retries and dependency issues within subsegments\.
+For more information, see [AWS X\-Ray Metrics for the X\-Ray SDK for Java](xray-sdk-java-monitoring.md)\.